 Reptile enthusiasts love the veiled chameleon for their vividly bright colors.

-This pet lizard has a unique ability to camouflage and match their surroundings.
+This pet lizard has a unique ability to change their color based on and receptivity.
 They do this by changing between brighter and duller skin colors.

 They originate from the Arabian Peninsula and have established colonies in Hawaii and Florida.